 What is a Jumper's Knee?

-Sweater's Knee, medically known as patella tendinopathy, is an overuse injury of the tendon just below the kneecap (patellar tendon).
-It is common in athletes who jump or have a lot of explosive knee loading, such as volleyball, basketball and track and field.
+Jumper's Knee, medically known as patella tendinopathy, is an overuse injury of the tendon just below the kneecap (patellar tendon).
+It is common in athletes who jump or have a lot of explosive knee loading, such as in volleyball, basketball and athletics.
 Repeated strain can irritate the tendon, causing pain and stiffness.

 Complaints